MicrosoftDocs/azure-docs/articles/spring-cloud/spring-cloud-tutorial-bind-cosmos.md

 ---

-# Tutorial: Bind an Azure Cosmos DB database to your Azure Spring Cloud application
+# Bind an Azure Cosmos DB database to your Azure Spring Cloud application

 Instead of manually configuring your Spring Boot applications, you can automatically bind select Azure services to your applications by using Azure Spring Cloud.
 This article demonstrates how to bind your application to an Azure Cosmos DB database.

 Prerequisites:

 * A deployed Azure Spring Cloud instance.
-Follow our [quickstart](spring-cloud-quickstart-launch-app-cli.md) to get started.
+Follow our [quickstart on deploying via Azure CLI](spring-cloud-quickstart-launch-app-cli.md) to get started.
 * An Azure Cosmos DB account with a minimum permission level of Contributor.

 ## Bind Azure Cosmos DB

 Azure Cosmos DB has five different API types that support binding.
 The following procedure shows how to use them:

 1. Create an Azure Cosmos DB database.
-Refer to the [quickstart on creating a Cosmos DB database](https://docs.microsoft.com/azure/cosmos-db/create-cosmosdb-resources-portal) for help with creating the database.
-Record the name of your database.
+Refer to the quickstart on [creating a database](https://docs.microsoft.com/azure/cosmos-db/create-cosmosdb-resources-portal) for help.

+1. Record the name of your database.
 For this procedure, the database name is **testdb**.

-1. Depending on your API type, add one of the following dependencies to your Spring Cloud application's `pom.xml` file:
+1. Add one of the following dependencies to your Azure Spring Cloud application's pom.xml file.
+Choose the dependency that is appropriate for your API type.

     * API type: Core (SQL)